Consumer Expectations in a Post-Pandemic World

 The need for increased online visibility and accessibility is vital in no larger space right now than healthcare.
 During a global pandemic where you’re unsure if the cough or sore throat you have is a potentially lethal respiratory virus or frequent symptoms of seasonal allergies, access to a clinician can be life or death.
 Telehealth and the ability for healthcare companies to adapt to a virtual world have emerged as a necessity to provide quality patient care, safely.

 The coronavirus pandemic has forced primary care and specialty physicians (think behavioral health) to adopt a way to provide virtual care to maintain social distancing.
-In 2020, the U.S. telehealth market expects an 80 percent year-over-year growth due to COVID-19.

-Healthcare business, compared to other industries, have been slow to adopt digital marketing and even resistant to shift from traditional communication.
+Healthcare businesses, compared to other industries, have been slow to adopt digital marketing and even resistant to shift from traditional communication.
 Coronavirus has upended that resistance, and it’s clear there is a benefit to embracing digital marketing.
 For more insights, read our whitepaper, The Digital Waiting Room: Marketing to Physicians and Patients, to learn how your business can pivot to meet growing consumer expectations.

 Education Moves Online

 Along with the increased consumer expectation for online visibility and accessibility of healthcare, the need for disseminating knowledge in a timely, concise manner has been highlighted by COVID-19.
 When schools across the globe closed due to coronavirus, taking over 1.2 billion children out of the classroom, districts were forced to ramp up their online presence.
-This included the creation and management of websites and landing pages that provided information for parents and e-learning portals for students to learn and complete course work.
+This included the creation and management of websites and landing pages that provided information for parents and e-learning portals for students to learn and complete coursework.

-With daily updates and information on where and when classes are operating, changing on an almost daily basis, now is the time for those in academics to invest in a digital marketing strategy that keeps both students and parents informed with the latest news happening on (or right now) off campus.
+With daily updates and information on where and when classes are operating, changing on an almost daily basis, now is the time for those in academics to invest in a digital marketing strategy that keeps both students and parents informed with the latest news happening on (or right now) off-campus.